Moffein/Starstorm2Unofficial/Starstorm 2/Starstorm2Release/README.md

 	- Natural Link
 		- Leashing allies now causes all non-Champion (boss) enemies to target them temporarily.
 			- Ally periodically heals for every enemy distracted.
+		- Leash now teleports your ally to where your crosshair is pointing.
 		- Increased cooldown from 3s -> 10s
 		- Allies no longer passively absorb damage.